 Jointly owned assets

 Ownership of jointly owned property will pass to the other joint owner(s) person upon your death, independent of your Will, if owned as joint tenants.

 This applies to homes, home contents, bank accounts and your personal effects, and any other assets you own jointly.

 Tenants in Common assets

 The exception is assets owned jointly as ‘tenants in common’.
-Your interest in such property will be controlled by your Will.
+Your Will will control your interest in such property.

 For planning purposes, joint tenancy can be converted to a tenancy in common if appropriate.
 The costs of doing this are minimal.